Science and Training for Adventures

 - SHOES and BAREFOOT - the hype and the facts: http://healthlinefitnessfixer.blogspot.com/search/label/shoes

 - FIXING HEALTH of MIND and SPIRIT - Here are single Fitness Fixers for better mental abilities and healthier spirit.
 Click here for page with many together.

 - SOME OF THE FIRST MOTION CAPTURE STUDIES - Rocky Movie Computer Fight Simulation.
 My small contribution.

 - PARCOURS - I taught Parcours/ Free running in the 1980s (sorry the company took off all my photos) - Parcours - Old Fun Is New Exercise.

-- NUTRITION: Let me know if this still works: http://healthlinefitnessfixer.blogspot.com/search/label/nutrition
+- NUTRITION, organic food, and easy recipes: Let me know if this still works: http://healthlinefitnessfixer.blogspot.com/search/label/nutrition

 - READER SUCCESS - read what my patients, students, and readers did that worked, or didn't, and why - Hall of Fame 2010, Hall of Fame 2009 and Hall of Fame 2007- 2008.